Konstantin Khabensky: Early roles (1994–2003)

 Khabensky's cinematic debut was in the 1994 comedy film To whom will God send where he appeared in a minor role of a pedestrian.

 In 1995, after graduating from the Russian State Institute of Performing Arts, Konstantin worked at the Perekriostok Experimental Theater where he served for one year.
 At the same time he acted in the Lensoviet Theatre in Saint Petersburg.

 Konstantin Khabensky moved to Moscow in 1996 to become a stage actor in Satyricon Theatre where he performed in background roles.
 He worked there for only a few months and returned to the Saint Petersburg Lensoviet Theatre.

-Between 1995 and 1996, he worked as presenter of regional TV in the department of music and information programs.
+Between 1995 and 1996, he worked as a presenter of regional TV in the department of music and information programs.

 In 1998, he acted in three pictures at once.
 In the satiric romantic drama directed by Dmitry Meskhiev, Women's Property, Khabensky played the lead role of Andrei Kalinin, a young aspiring actor who decides to seduce the aging actress and professor of a teaching institute Elizaveta Kaminskaya, played by Yelena Safonova.
 For the role he received the Best Male Actor award at the Gatchina Literature and Cinema Film Festival.
-Khabensky also starred in the Russian-Hungarian criminal fantasy melodrama of Tomas Toth Natasha and had an uncredited role of a musician in the social drama of Aleksei German, Khrustalyov, My Car!.
+Khabensky also starred in the Russian-Hungarian criminal fantasy melodrama of Tomas Toth, Natasha and had an uncredited role of a musician in the social drama of Aleksei German, Khrustalyov, My Car!